Contents

 Too Much Light.

-With their flat or angled positions, skylights collect dirt and debris at a greater rate than windows.
-If you occasionally clean your windows, you’ll need to clean the skylight more often.
-Plus, installing the roof is the only method to clean the beyond a skylight.
+With their flat or angled positions, skylights collect dirt and particles at a higher rate than windows.
+If you occasionally clean your windows, you’ll need to clean up the skylight more frequently.
+Plus, mounting the roof is the only method to clean up the beyond a skylight.

-The majority of standard-sized skylights cost $150 to $3,500.
-The bigger the skylight, the greater the cost.
-If your roof opening does not fit among the listed below sizes, anticipate to pay at least 25% more for the system than the next-closest standard choice on this list.
+A lot of standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the greater the price.
+If your roof opening doesn’t fit among the below sizes, anticipate to pay at least 25% more for the system than the next-closest requirement choice on this list.

 Size (Width by Height) Cost.